D. L. Lang

 Diana Lucille Lang (born 1983, Bad Hersfeld, West Germany), known professionally as D. L. Lang, is an American poet.
-Her poetry is anthologized in over 90 anthologies.
+Her poetry is anthologized in over 100 anthologies.
 She has published 18 full-length books of poetry, and served as the Poet Laureate of Vallejo, California.

 Early life

 Diana Lucille Lang (née Kettle) was born in Bad Hersfeld, West Germany where her American father was stationed in the military, and met her mother who is German.
 As a result of growing up in a military family as a child Lang relocated frequently, residing in Herleshausen, West Germany, Santa Fe, Texas, Alexandria, Louisiana, and Enid, Oklahoma.
-Lang graduated from Enid High School in 2001, received an Associate of Science in General Studies at Northern Oklahoma College, and obtained a Bachelor of Arts in Film Studies with a minor in Judaic Studies from the University of Oklahoma.
+Lang graduated from Enid High School in 2001, earned an Associate of Science in General Studies at Northern Oklahoma College and a Bachelor of Arts in Film Studies with a minor in Judaic Studies from the University of Oklahoma.
 After college she moved to California in 2005 and married Timothy Lang in 2006, living in San Rafael, California prior to moving to Vallejo.